Notion vs Roam Research: Workspace or Networked Notes?

 7. AI Features

-Notion AI is included with Business and Enterprise (Free and Plus get a trial only) per the Notion pricing page (May 2026); features cover summaries, rewrites, action items, workspace Q&A.
+Notion AI is included with Business and Enterprise, while Free and Plus get a trial only per the Notion pricing page in May 2026.
+It covers summaries, rewrites, action items, and workspace Q&A.

-Roam.
-No native AI.
-The community has built Roam-specific AI extensions; none are official.
+Roam has no native AI.
+The community has built Roam-specific AI extensions, but none are official.
+Notion wins this category.

 8. Mobile